Gender plan seeks to put women in driving seat of climate fight

-BONN, Germany, Nov 16 (Thomson Reuters Foundation) - Achala Abeysinghe, an expert on legal issues at the U.N. climate change talks, advises the chair of the world’s poorest countries at the negotiations.
+BONN, Germany (Thomson Reuters Foundation) - Achala Abeysinghe, an expert on legal issues at the U.N. climate change talks, advises the chair of the world’s poorest countries at the negotiations.
 While she has worked with a series of “really good gentlemen” over the years, she thinks it’s high time the group was led by a woman.

 A new gender action plan, set to be approved at the end of the annual climate conference on Friday in Bonn, could help make that a reality in the coming years.